Trinidad, Cuba: Ultimate Travel Guide

 Things To Do in the Valle de los Ingenios

-2. Visit the Torre de Manaca Iznaga
+1. Visit the Torre de Manaca Iznaga

 One of the most popular destinations to visit in the Valle de los Ingenios, the Torre de Manaca Iznaga is an impressive tower that rises from one of the most important sugar plantations in the area.
+While the main house of this former sugar plantation still stands and is now a restaurant for visitors, the tower, with its sweeping views, is the most popular attraction here.

-This seven-story tower has a dark history, as it was used to observe the surrounding sugar plantations and oversee the labor of enslaved peoples, as well as prevent their escape.
+This seven-story tower has a dark history, as it was first used to observe the surrounding sugar plantations and oversee the labor of enslaved peoples, as well as prevent their escape.
 It’s important to treat any visit with the respect and contemplation this history deserves.

-3. Visit the Ruinas de Ingenio San Isidro de los Destiladeros
+2. Visit the Ruinas de Ingenio San Isidro de los Destiladeros

-One of the most important sugar mills in the area, San Isidro de los Destiladeros is now sadly left in near ruins after its closure at the end of the 1800s.
+One of the most important sugar mills in the area, San Isidro de los Destiladeros, is now sadly left in near ruins after its closure at the end of the 1800s.
 However, a visit is a great way to experience the Valle de los Ingenios and some of its most interesting destinations.

 You’ll be able to take a tour of the various buildings like the manor house, the quarters of the enslaved peoples forced to work here, and the 5-story tower on the property.
 It is a somber and informative way to learn more about the area and its history.

-Close to Trinidad (about 12 km) this is an easy destination to visit on your own or as part of a larger tour of Valle de los Ingenios.
+Close to Trinidad (about 12 km), this is an easy destination to visit on your own or as part of a larger tour of Valle de los Ingenios.

 Topes de Collantes

-Visitors come from all over Cuba and the world to visit this natural beauty, easily one of the best places to hike in Cuba.
+Visitors come from all over Cuba to visit this natural beauty, easily one of the best places to hike in Cuba.
 The area is home to many microclimates due to the proximity of the mountains to the ocean and the abundance of rivers in the park, so it’s an important area for Cuba’s endemic flora and fauna.

 While there are many ways to visit Topes de Collantes, most visitors opt for taking a private or shared taxi from Trinidad with a specific destination in mind, like one of the area’s many waterfalls, caves, or hiking trails.